rehierl/html-outliner/readme.md

 ## TODOs

 * get it running ...
-* add support for an options object (inner SRs, non-standard headings, etc.)
-* use throw statements instead of asserts
+* rework the error handling - custom exception types instead of asserts
 * publish on [npmjs.com](https://www.npmjs.com/)
 * and many more things to do ...